 Umbra Ensemble

-Icelandic ensemble Umbra was formed in 2014 by four female professional musicians bound together by a passion for early and new music: Alexandra Kjeld (double bass and vocals), Arngerður María Árndóttir (celtic harp, organ and vocals), Guðbjörg Hlín Guðmundsdóttir (violin and vocals) and Lilja Dögg Gunnarsdóttir (lead singer, percussion and flutes).
-From the beginning their vision has been to craft their own musical world with a distinct sound and unique delivery in performing early, traditional and new music.
-The ensemble's repertoire features sacred and secular medieval tunes from Iceland and continental Europe, as well as traditional songs, performed to the ensemble's original arrangements.
-In addition to that they have been performing Icelandic contemporary music by some of the country´s most prominent composers.
+Umbra was founded in 2014 by four female musicians: Alexandra Kjeld (double bass and vocals), Arngerður María Árnadóttir (celtic harp, organ and vocals), Guðbjörg Hlín Guðmundsdóttir (violin and vocals) and Lilja Dögg Gunnarsdóttir (lead singer, percussion and flutes).
+From the beginning their vision has been to craft their own musical world with a distinct sound and unique delivery.
+Umbra’s sound has been described as enchanting, delicate, melancholic with emotional depth and meticulous attention to detail.
+The ensemble's repertoire features traditional Icelandic folk music along with sacred and secular medieval tunes from Iceland and the ensemble's own musical material to ancient Icelandic poetry.
+All of the music is performed to the ensemble's original arrangements.

 Alexandra Kjeld studied violin and double bass at the Reykjavík College of Music and FÍH school of music and completed a degree in Musicology at the Sorbonne University in Paris.
 She has performed with an array of ensembles, orchestras and choirs, e.g. the Icelandic Symphony Orchestra, the Hallgrimskirkja Motet Choir, Schola Cantorum, and has regularly performed at festivals such as Iceland Airwaves, Reykjavík Culture Night, Folk Music Festival of Siglufjörður and Skálholt Summer Concerts.
 Throughout the years, Alexandra has also been a member of several music panels and been actively involved in music publishing, writing and concert production.